UoaWDCC/VPS/learn/pages/dashboard.md

 ---
+title: Dashboard
+description: The dashboard is how scenario authors can view the progress of players that have been assigned to that scenario, either individually or as groups.
-layout: base.njk
+layout: libdoc_page.liquid
+eleventyNavigation:
+  key: Dashboard
+  parent: Getting Started
+  order: 3
 ---

-# Dashboard

-The dashboard is how scenario authors can view the progress of players that have been assigned to that scenario, either individually or as groups.
-This allows you to analyse the general flow of players through scenarios so that you can adjust them accordingly, or view the fine grained progress of specific groups / players.
+The dashboard allows you to analyse the general flow of players through scenarios so that you can adjust them accordingly, or view the fine grained progress of specific groups / players.

 ## Selecting a Playthrough